modelscope/agentscope/README.md

 # Create a chatroom by msghub, where agents' messages are broadcast to all participants
 with msghub(
     participants=[friday, saturday, sunday],
-    announcement=Msg("user", "Hi, let's talk about the weekend!", "user"),  # A greeting message ) as hub:
+    announcement=Msg("user", "Counting from 1 and report one number each time without other things", "user"),  # A greeting message
+) as hub:
     # Speak in sequence
     sequential_pipeline([friday, saturday, sunday], x=None)
 ```

-### 💡 Reasoning with Tools
+### 💡 Reasoning with Tools & MCP

 ![](https://img.shields.io/badge/✨_Feature-Transparent-green)